Data Wrangling

 If you’ve uploaded a PDF there will be comments left on the PDF, in addition to any text comments in Canvas.
 You can see the comments on the PDF via by using the “viewing feedback” button.

 When I use the word “workflow” (or “pipeline”) I mean a process that moves from data you obtain through reading, cleaning, validating, analyzing, and providing results.
 The workflow includes the data, the scripts that read and query the data, and the final output.
+Each project will be implemented in all four technical approaches (R tidyverse, Python Pandas, SQL, and Excel).
 We will discuss example projects in class early in the semester.

-The project builds up through the semester (e.g., after we’ve learned Database Design you will do a design for the database in your workflow), culminating in a full workflow that you demonstrate and describe through the report.
+The project builds up through the semester culminating in a full workflow that you demonstrate and describe through the report.

 There are more details on the specific Assignment page on Canvas, but note that each project needs at least three datasets from at least two different organizations (i.e., 3 datasets in total, per idea, no more than 2 of those can come from the same organization).
 In addition your project must handle synonyms of some form (e.g., modeling a single US state that can be referred to as Texas, TX, State of Texas, Tejas, etc.).
 This page outlines advice on finding interesting data sources including tools to convert formats.

 Example projects from previous years (note that whimsy is encouraged, funny projects keep the focus on wrangling, serious projects keep the focus on the topic.
-I think you want people to whom you describe this project not to quibble about your analysis, but to appreciate your data wrangling.):
+I think you want people to whom you describe this project not to quibble about your analysis, but to appreciate your data wrangling.)
+In Fall 2024 we changed approaches to the data transforms, so these are primarily useful for their data sources and analyses, not the code used to process the data.

 • Analysis of Major League Soccer Report